Teaching Fractions KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 - Recognise and use fractions as numbers: unit fractions and non-unit fractions with small denominators

 - Recognise and show, using diagrams, equivalent fractions with small denominators

-- Add and subtract fractions with the same denominator within one whole [for example, + = ]
+- You need to know how to add fractions and how to subtract fractions with the same denominator within one whole [for example, + = ]

 - Compare and order unit fractions, and fractions with the same denominators